-I had an opportunity to present end to end Windows AutoPilot process flow at Bangalore IT Pro user group meeting.
+I had an opportunity to present the end-to-end Windows AutoPilot process flow at the Bangalore IT Pro user group meeting.
 I covered end to end process to provision Windows 10 devices via Windows AutoPilot service with Intune.
 It was great to have feedback from fellow IT Pros on modern management and Windows AutoPilot topics.

 [Windows Autopilot Related Posts]

 Windows Autopilot Video Starter Kit Beginners Guide Setup Windows AutoPilot Deployment Dynamically Deploy Security Policies and Apps to Windows AutoPilot Devices Where is AutoPilot Assign Profile Button in Intune Portal Windows AutoPilot End to End Process Guide(This Post) Windows Autopilot Deployment Scenarios – On-Prem Hybrid Domain Join